deletehead/pen_300_osep_prep/blog.md

 #### I liked
 The techniques were cool and fairly simple to implement.
 It was great to walk out with some Defender-killing techniques.
 The heuristics bypasses were really interesting.

+I like how the theory of AV tools was discussed and how the exercises were relevant and got you thinking about how to bypass.
+This was in positive stark contrast to ye olde OSCE.

 #### I did not like

 #### Pain points and stuff to review